Skip to content

 Step 23B

 24. The web-based SSH console appears as Terminal at the bottom of the left scrollable menu.
-Click it and SSH console will appear:
+Click it and an SSH terminal console will appear:

 Step 24